LucLeoSiq/Data-Enginnering-Nanodegree/README.md

 - Design an optimized table by selecting the appropriate distribution style and sorting key

 #### Project 2: Data Infrastructure on the Cloud

+## Course 3: Data Lakes with Spark
+### The Power of Spark
+- Understand the big data ecosystem
+- Understand when to use Spark and when not to use it

+### Data Wrangling with Spark
+- Manipulate data with SparkSQL and Spark Dataframes
+- Use Spark for ETL purposes

+### Debugging and Optimization
+- Troubleshoot common errors and optimize their code using the Spark WebUI

+### Introduction to Data Lakes
+- Understand the purpose and evolution of data lakes
+- Implement data lakes on Amazon S3, EMR, Athena, and Amazon Glue
+- Use Spark to run ELT processes and analytics on data of diverse sources, structures, and vintages
+- Understand the components and issues of data lakes

+#### Project 3: Big Data with Spark